 - No native support for payroll processing

-FreshBooks stands out for two perfect 10/10 categories, software attributes and accounts receivable features, as well as more strongly performing feature categories including bookkeeping (7.5/10), accounts payable (6.5/10), and financial reporting (8.4/10).
-In other words, it's easy to use and has the basics you need.
+FreshBooks stands out for two perfect 10/10 categories, software attributes and accounts receivable features, as well as more strongly performing feature categories including bookkeeping (7.5/10 for tools like automatic bank reconciliation and inventory management), accounts payable (6.5/10, with bill scanning on all plans but Lite), and financial reporting (8.4/10, for reports on sales, taxes, and more).
+In other words, our exhaustive research says this software is easy to use and has the basics you need.

-However, help and support options are underwhelming (4.3/10), as are advanced features (4/10).
+However, help and support options are underwhelming (4.3/10) due to a lack of any around-the-clock live support.
 Inexpensive pricing was once a standout benefit from FreshBooks several years ago, but as inflation has grown in recent years, the service has brought its price plans in line with competitors.

 Without low prices to help it compete with the feature-packed likes of QuickBooks and Xero, FreshBooks has dropped to fifth place on this list.
 That said, the prices are still a little lower than most, and the service delivers excellent usability and solid features.